Frequently Asked Questions

-At present, DrGo only accept online payment via Visa, MasterCard credit cards and MOX card.
+At present, DrGo only accept online payment via Visa, MasterCard credit cards, MOX card, Tap & Go and AlipayHK.

 Please check with your insurance service provider to see if your plan covers the service offered by DrGo.
 You may also need to identify the documents required to make an insurance claim.
 You will find your DrGo’s payment history under “Records” on the DrGo App.

-At present, you will only receive your medicines, medical certificate and/or referral letter via delivery arranged by DrGo.
-We aim to deliver the same to you within four (4) hours after completion of your consultation.
+You will receive your medicines, medical certificate and/or referral letter via delivery arranged by DrGo.
+We aim to deliver the same to you within the same day after completion of your consultation.